- Places to Explore

 What to See

-Ama-no-Iwato Shrine This shrine contains the cave where the sun goddess Amaterasu hid until Ame-no-Uzume managed to lure her out.
+Ama-no-Iwato Jinja.
+This shrine contains the cave where the sun goddess Amaterasu hid until Ame-no-Uzume managed to lure her out.
 If you apply at the entrance, a Shinto priest will take you into the sacred precinct and across the valley so you can see the actual cave.
-1073-1 Iwato, Takachiho-cho, Nishiusuki-gun, 882-1621.
+1073–1 Iwato, Takachiho-cho, Nishiusuki-gun, 882-1621.
 Free.
-Dawn-dusk.
+Dawn–dusk.

-Ama-no-Yasugawara A dark but deeply spiritual place, this huge, dark cave faces onto a small river.
+Ama-no-Yasugawara Cave.
+A dark but deeply spiritual place, this huge, dark cave faces onto a small river.
 According to the myth, the gods gathered here to figure out how to get Amaterasu out of her cave.
 Visitors pile stones on top of each other to leave their wishes, and the place is filled with little stone piles creating an otherworldly atmosphere.
 Iwato, Takachiho-cho, Nishiusuki-gun, 882-1621.
 Free.
-Dawn-dusk.
+Dawn–dusk.

 Fodor's Trip Planning Ideas

 - Fodor's 100 Hotel Awards: Check out the winners of 2013